-Here’s something I’m not proud of: it took me four years to learn how to sit my ass down and tell my mind to behave on a daily basis.
+Here’s something I’m not proud of: it took me four years of trying to start meditating on a daily basis.

 I only meditated when I felt like it, and became frustrated when I wasn’t feeling all the benefits those famous people like Hugh Jackman, Jim Carrey and Buddha go on about in interviews.
 In contrast to Wolverine, I don’t meditate before I host the Oscars.

 When I started going to meditation groups and talking to people around me, I realised I wasn’t struggling alone – almost everyone I spoke to about meditation craved the ability to practice every day, even if only for five minutes.
 Regular practice was a missing piece in a lot of puzzles.

 And it’s really not hard to understand why we have trouble with this.
 Over 3,000 advertisements a day now jostle for our attention, and our minds have been sneakily trained to be always processing, multi-tasking and being asked to buy hamburgers or life insurance we don’t want.

 It makes developing a daily habit of quieting the mind a challenge, but it’s a skill you can learn if you know how.

 There’s a Hogwarts library of material out there about everything meditation, which is awesome.
 But if you want to transform your practice and take it to the next level, it’s essential that you learn how to meditate daily.

 Here are the 5 best tips I’ve learned that help you do exactly that.